Barrier States Theory for Safety-Critical Multi-Objective Control: Barrier States

-Note that As previously discussed, designing a feedback controller based solely on the barrier dynamics with a pre-determined rate of change may conflict with other control requirements, potentially leading to system instability.
-In contrast, designing a feedback controller for the safety embedded system described in \eqref{eq: safety embedded system} allows for the integration of well-established control methods to meet both control objectives and safety constraints.
-The following sections demonstrate how simple control techniques can yield powerful results for safe control using the proposed method.
-Linear control, a foundational aspect of control theory, remains influential even in the context of nonlinear control.
-We will present the form of the linearized safety embedded system, which facilitates safe linear control design, and illustrate its application through examples in \autoref{sec: Applications Examples}.
+As previously discussed, designing feedback controllers based solely on barrier dynamics with fixed-rate constraints may conflict with other control objectives and lead to instability.
+In contrast, designing a controller for the safety embedded system \eqref{eq: safety embedded system} enables the use of standard control methods to simultaneously address safety and performance goals.
+The following sections show how even simple control techniques can yield effective safe controllers within this framework.
+In particular, we show how linear control, despite its simplicity, remains effective when applied to the linearized safety embedded system.
+This facilitates safe control design and is illustrated through several examples in \autoref{sec: Applications Examples}.

-Without loss of generality, consider the linearized system of \eqref{eq: control system dynamics} around the origin
+Without loss of generality, consider the linear system (e.g. linearization of \eqref{eq: control system dynamics} around the origin)